-The abdominal pattern and rather large, slightly raised, parallel-sided head region are unmistakeable.
-However, the key feature alerting us to their presence is the web: a closely woven lacy mesh of bluish silk surrounding a collar of silk lining holes and crevices.
-Two closely similar common species are Amaurobius similis and A. fenestralis.
+The abdominal pattern and rather large, slightly raised, parallel-sided head region are unmistakable.
+However, the key feature alerting us to their presence is the web: a closely woven, lacy mesh of bluish silk surrounding a collar of silk which lines a hole or crevice.
+Two very similar common species are Amaurobius similis and A. fenestralis.
 The former typically occurs on walls and houses, the latter in more natural habitats such as tree trunks.
 The spiders are nocturnal and can easily be found by torchlight.
-By day they can often be enticed out of their retreats by using a tuning fork to simulate a fly in the web.
+By day they can usually be enticed out of their retreats by using a tuning fork or sonic toothbrush (see section 3.1.3) to simulate a fly in the web.